ropensci/roweb3/content/blog/2022-10-21-ropensci-news-digest-october-2022/index.md

 * [Maintain or Co-Maintain an rOpenSci Package!](/blog/2022/10/17/maintain-or-co-maintain-an-ropensci-package) by Maëlle Salmon, and Steffi LaZerte.
 A list of packages who need your help, and a list of reasons why to help.

+* [Interesting Uses of censo2017 a Year After Publishing](/blog/2022/10/19/censo2017-one-year-after) by Pachá (aka Mauricio Vargas Sepúlveda).
+Chilean census tables at a glance.
+.

+* [Usos interesantes de censo2017 un año después de su publicación](/blog/2022/10/19/censo2017-one-year-after-es) by Pachá (aka Mauricio Vargas Sepúlveda).
+Tablas del censo chileno al instante.
+.

+* [Become a Mentor for rOpenSci Champions!](/blog/2022/10/20/mentors-champions-program) by Yanina Bellini Saibene. rOpenSci is seeking mentors to support our inaugural cohort of rOpenSci Champions.
+Could you offer insight and advice to our selected Champions?
+Learn the details and express your interest.

 ## Use cases